 Update chasing

-Follow-ups, reminders, handoffs, and recurring check-ins that keep interrupting your actual work.
+Follow-ups, reminders, handoffs, and repeated check-ins that keep interrupting your actual work.

 Prompt-to-process workflows